Are they digital money or more like gold? Are they a new way to pay for things online or a way to store value?

 However, from a general point of view, Bitcoin and Ethereum differ in purpose.

-While Bitcoin is created as an alternative to regular money and is thus a medium of payment transaction and store of value, Ethereum is developed as a platform which facilitates peer-to-peer contracts and applications via its own currency vehicle.
+While Bitcoin is created as an alternative to regular money and is thus a medium of payment transaction and store of value, Ethereum is developed as a platform that facilitates peer-to-peer contracts and applications via its own currency vehicle.

 While Bitcoin and Ether are both digital currencies, the primary purpose of Ether is not to establish itself as a payment alternative (unlike Bitcoin) but to facilitate and monetize the working of Ethereum to enable developers to build and run distributed applications (ĐApps).